This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Effective microorganisms can’t get to their food source

-For the EM to do their work, they need to be put at the worksite.
+For the EM to do their work, they must be put at the worksite.
 When you add your kitchen leftovers, it may be a good idea to sprinkle them with Bokashi Bran before you add.

 Remember to press the mix down to remove any air and juices before sealing the lid again.